Children, Young People and Families Early Intervention Fund and Adult Learning and Empowering Communities Fund

-Corra Foundation is working in partnership with the Scottish Government to administer and manage the Children, Young People and Families Early Intervention Fund and Adult Learning and Empowering Communities Fund (CYPFEI Fund & ALEC Fund).
+Corra Foundation is working in partnership with the Scottish Government to administer and manage the Children, Young People and Families Early Intervention Fund and Adult Learning and Empowering Communities Fund (CYPFEIF & ALEC Fund).

-The CYPFEI aspect of the Fund aims to improve outcomes for children, young people and their families.
-The key components of the CYPFEI Fund are:
+The CYPFEIF aspect of the Fund aims to improve outcomes for children, young people and their families.
+The ALEC element of the Fund improves opportunities for adult learning and builds community capacity.
+Funding awards were split between core funding lasting five years and project funding lasting two years.

 - Prevention and Early Intervention through adult learning and community capacity building.